Skip to main content

 • Click in the search box to add further filters to the repositories displayed.

-Screenshot of the header section of the "Security risk" view on the "Security" tab for an organization.
-The options for filtering are outlined in dark orange, including "affected"/"unaffected" links, alert severity links, "Teams" selector, archived repositories, and search field.
+Screenshot of the "Security risk" view for an organization.
+The options for filtering are outlined in dark orange.

 5. Optionally, use the sidebar on the left to explore alerts for a specific security feature in greater detail.
 On each page, you can use filters that are specific to that feature to refine your search.
 For more information about the available qualifiers, see "Filtering alerts in security overview."

-Note: The summary views ("Overview", "Coverage" and "Risk") show data only for high confidence alerts.
-Code scanning alerts from third-party tools, and secret scanning alerts for ignored directories and non-provider alerts are all omitted from these views.
+The summary views ("Overview", "Coverage" and "Risk") show data only for default alerts.
+Secret scanning alerts for ignored directories and non-provider alerts are all omitted from these views.
 Consequently, the individual alert views may include a larger number of open and closed alerts.

 Viewing enterprise-level code security risks

-2. In the top-right corner of GitHub.com, click your profile photo, then click Your enterprises.
+2. In the top-right corner of GitHub, click your profile photo, then click Your enterprises.

 3. In the list of enterprises, click the enterprise you want to view.

-4. In the left sidebar, click Code Security.
+4. On the left side of the page, in the enterprise account sidebar, click Code Security.

-5. To display the "Security coverage" view, in the sidebar, click Risk.
+5. To display the "Security risk" view, in the sidebar, click Risk.

 6. Use options in the page summary to filter results to show the repositories you want to assess.
 The list of repositories and metrics displayed on the page automatically update to match your current selection.
 For more information on filtering, see "Filtering alerts in security overview."